 Future Planning Offered by UCaaS Providers

-The best UCaaS providers will offer an admin dashboard, or something similar, that enables you to control users rather than rely on the provider to do so.
+Top providers will offer an easy-to-use admin dashboard, enabling you to control users’ access and permissions rather than relying on the provider to do so.

 Security and Compliance

-One of the key components of good UCaaS is a high level of security and security compliance.
-Security options should include disaster recovery as well.
+One of the critical components of good UCaaS is a high level of security and security compliance.
+These options should include disaster recovery as well.

-You’ll need to assess your own security needs, of course.
-Determine that the provider you want to use is set up to accommodate your security needs.
-Can they handle PCI and GDPR requirements?
+You will need to assess your own security needs, of course.
+Evaluate if the provider you want to use can accommodate your needs in this area.
+Can they handle PCI and GDPR requirements, for instance?

 Your business may also require a local data center.
 If this is something you need, make sure your provider choice checks that box, too.

-When it comes to disaster recovery, look for a provider that offers it as an embedded option.
-A fully integrated disaster recovery option is preferable to one that is an add on.
+Look for a provider that offers embedded disaster recovery.
+A fully integrated disaster recovery feature is preferable to one that is an add-on.

 Customization and Features

-UCaaS providers offer a lot of different features.
-Look for a wide range of options for your UC platform.
+UCaaS providers offer a host of different features, but when trying to find the best, you should look for a wide range of options for your UC platform.

-A suite of features should include as many of the following as your business needs.
+An ideal suite of features should include as many of the following, depending on your business needs:

 - Audio conferencing